 Liability determined in favor of the plaintiff where the worker was struck and injured by a wooden plank being lowered as the wood was an object that required securing for the purposes of the undertaking.

 Pritchard v.
 Tully Construction Co., Inc. (2nd Dept. 2011)

-Plaintiff injured by motor weighting 300-350 pounds fell while others were trying to lift it and position it on the end of a pipe.
-The court found that the defendant were required to provide appropriate safety devices to hoist and secure the heavy object.
+Plaintiff injured by a motor weighing 300-350 pounds fell while others were trying to lift it and position it on the end of a pipe.
+The court found that the defendants were required to provide appropriate safety devices to hoist and secure the heavy object.

 The Court of Appeals (highest Court) found a requirement that there be an “appreciable” height difference between the work site and the falling object.
 The court held that the statute only applies “either because of a difference between the elevation level of the required work and a lower level or a difference between the elevation level where the worker is positioned and the higher level of the materials being hoisted or secured.”